 The easy 2.5-kilometre Ken and Audrey Owens Walk is a good option if you want to keep things leisurely or have a pram or wheelchair.
 Timber and concrete footpaths loop from the Webb Park picnic area, which has rest facilities and electric barbecues.

 Pass wetlands, sand dunes and coastal vegetation as you walk alongside Redhead Beach, where whales are known to play.
-If you want to shorten this walk, you can join the path at Cairn Street.
+If you want to shorten this walk, you can join the path at Cain Street.

 Green Island passage, Swansea Heads